tonysebion/medallion-foundry/docs/SILVER_JOIN.md

 - `progress`: the latest checkpoint summary (chunks processed, rows emitted, and the stored checkpoint path).
 - `join_stats`: chunk counts, how many right-hand partitions were matched, and how many right-only rows were appended.
 - `joined_sources`: the paths you supplied via the config so the run record shows what produced the data.
+- `join_metrics`: duration/row counts for each chunk plus right-side statistics so operations can measure performance regressions.
 - `column_lineage`: a list describing every output column (its source table, the original column name, and any alias you applied) so catalog tools can follow renamed fields back to their Bronze/Silver origins.

 This richer metadata makes it easier to understand when the join had to fall back to a more permissive Silver model, which chunks contributed rows, and how each Silver input maps back to its Bronze extraction.